 There have been cases in the past where accidents that happened at birth were claimed for by children when they turned 18.
 Legally, a child is not able to take any legal action by themselves but they do have the option of appointing a “Litigation Friend” who is able to act in the best interests of the child and speak on the child’s behalf during legal action.

-If you are asking yourself ‘can you claim after 10 years’ call or text Accident Advice Helpline today for all the no-obligation information you may need about the time scale of your claim.
+If you are wondering whether you can claim after 10 years, call or text Accident Advice Helpline today for all the no-obligation information you may need about the time scale of your claim.
 Just dial 0800 689 0500 from your land line, or 0333 500 0993 from your mobile, or text ‘Claim365’ to 88010 for us to give you a call.